New York Provincial Congress: Second Provincial Congress

 The Second Provincial Congress was organized on December 6, 1775 and sat in New York City, and continued until adjournment on May 13, 1776.
 In January, 1776, George Washington ordered Major General Charles Lee to prepare New York City for the coming British attack.
-In February, the provincial congress initially refused Lee's entry, but then agreed and also decided to stop provisioning the British ships in New York Harbor.
+In February, the Provincial Congress initially refused Lee's entry as antagonistic to the British ships with their guns aimed at the city, but then agreed and also decided to stop provisioning the British ships in New York Harbor.

 Third Provincial Congress

 The Third Provincial Congress was organized on May 22, 1776.
 It continued in session until June 30, 1776.
 It took place in Fishkill.
 It instructed its delegates to the 2nd Continental Congress to oppose independence.
 On May 31, 1776, the Continental Congress recommended that each of the provinces establish themselves as states.
-In June, Howe's forces appeared in New York Harbor.
+In June, British invasion forces began to amass in New York Harbor.